kosyakovr/ng-select-autocloser/src/app/ng-select-autocloser/readme.md

 https://github.com/ng-select/ng-select/issues/1130
 https://github.com/ng-select/ng-select/issues/2456

-Actualy any container with overflow hidden/auto may need <ng-select appendTo="body"> to correct dropdown displaying: scrollable panels, dialogs with scrollable bodies, pages with fixed headers, etc.
+Actualy, any container with overflow hidden/auto may need `<ng-select appendTo="body">` to correct dropdown displaying: scrollable panels, dialogs with scrollable bodies, pages with fixed headers, etc.

 If I understood right, main reason why ng-select don't use backdrop layer to block scroll outside - it also will block search control, so search feature will not work.